 I’ll start by sharing a word of advice.
 Most people will say that 2 days are enough here.
-But if you’re a slow traveller, you should spend 4 days here.
+But if you’re a slow traveler, you should spend 4 days here.
 I didn’t have a lot of time on my hands so I could only stay in Jaisalmer for 2 nights but I could’ve easily spent an entire week there.
-Purely because I’m a slow traveller who loves the vibe of a lazy small town.
+Purely because I’m a slow traveler who loves the vibe of a lazy small town.
 I booked my stay at this place called Hostelavie.

 Really good hostel and staff but to my surprise, it was empty.
 And I went in the month of December so it was all the more surprising to me because December is supposed to be peak travel season.
 When I spoke to the owner he told me that a lot of hotels and hostels have taken a hit this year because very few tourists have visited.

 In any case, I didn’t mind having the entire hostel (sort of) to myself.
 I had taken a flight from Ahmedabad and had reached my hostel around 2pm.
 I took a cab from Jaisalmer airport to Hostelavie and that cost me 750 rupees.
 After I reached the hostel and checked-in, I stepped out for some lunch.
 There was this place right across my hostel called Hotel Shahi Palace.
 Hotel Shahi Palace had a really nice rooftop restaurant from where you could see the Jaisalmer Fort.
 They only served vegetarian food but it was simple and good nonetheless.
 I ordered Kadai Paneer with 3 rotis which was good and sufficient for me.